miker704/Strife/patches.md

     - Switch to Global ScrollBar Variant in Pending Friend Request List.
     - Switch to Global ScrollBar Variant in Blocked Users List.
     - Switch to Global ScrollBar Variant in Channel Drop Down Modal.
+    - Switch to Global ScrollBar Variants in Channel Settings Modal.

 ## Backend Changes